Hey everybody and welcome to my article on the complete breakdown of the ACE CPT personal training exam for 2019.

 Here you will learn everything you need to know about the exam including how to pass the ACE CPT exam, how difficult the exam is (ACE pass rate), what the test consists, ACE practice tests vs the real test, the ACE test cost, and common frequently asked questions.

 Let’s stop wasting time and get right into the article.
-Afterward, if you are ready to start studying, I have a free ACE study guide and practice test that you can check out or I recommend checking out the team over at Trainer Academy.
+Afterward, if you are ready to start studying, I have a free ACE study guide and practice test and ACE exam prep article that you can check out, or I recommend checking out the team over at Trainer Academy.
 They produce the best ACE study materials, will reduce your study time by 50% and even provided an exam pass guarantee.

 ACE CPT exam breakdown